Trustee board

 Committee memberships: Audit and Risk Committee

-Dr Thomas Patel Campbell, Member Trustee
+Dr Thomas Patel Campbell, Council Vice Chair Finance and Member Value (ex officio)

 Chris Lake, Senior Independent Trustee